nicholasferguson/LibreOffice-Inx-for-VS2010-VS2012-dev-env/ReadMeFromScratch.txt

-This env will first result in project files for Visual Studio 2012, having Update #4 There are instructions for generating project files for Visual Studio 2010, having Sp #1
+This env will first result in project files for Visual Studio 2012, having Update #4 There are instructions for generating project files for Visual Studio 2010, having Sp #1 In Visual Studio,  when you open LibreOffice.sln, you will find 338 projects

 =================
 Summary: